-For over 85 years, the Construction & Design Practice Group has worked with all sectors of the development, design, construction, insurance and real estate industries.
+For the last 90 years, the Construction & Design Practice Group has worked with all sectors of the development, design, construction, insurance and real estate industries.
 Hall & Evans attorneys try lawsuits for owners, design professionals and contractors; negotiate design and construction contracts; resolve disputes involving workmanship, delay and payment issues; analyze and assert coverage positions; handle product and general liability claims with injuries and property damage; defend malpractice claims against architects and engineers; work out mechanic’s lien, collection and title disputes; and, assist on surety and bonding issues.

 We serve as regional and panel counsel for leading design professionals, contractors and insurers, and we routinely handle matters throughout Colorado, and also in Wyoming, Montana, Utah and other jurisdictions.

 We resolve disputes arising from all sizes of commercial, residential and public projects.
 We have developed special expertise defending multi-party design and construction defect lawsuits, and we have all the resources necessary to handle and try complex, technical cases with significant alleged damages.

 Our attorneys are regularly invited to share their construction law expertise as authors and speakers at national legal and industry events, and we have testified before the Colorado General Assembly.
 In 2010, we published a comprehensive reference book for our clients, “Colorado Construction Litigation and Coverage.”
 We are leaders in the ALFA International Construction Law Practice Group, a network of best-in-class construction attorneys sharing contacts with industry clients and experts worldwide.